 - the questions your GP will have to answer if they are sent a factual report form;

-- what happens at a PIP medical.
+- what happens at a PIP assessment.

 Give yourself the best possible chance of getting the right PIP decision first time by becoming a Benefits and Work member and getting instant access to all our downloadable resources.